ti-uni-bielefeld/T-SIMD/README.md

 Jonas Keller substantially improved and extended the **T-SIMD** library and added the documentation.

-Other contributors are: Markus Vieth, Adam Marschall, Jan-Lukas Wolf, Lukas Schiermeier and Moritz Breipohl.
+Other contributors are: Markus Vieth, Adam Marschall, Jan-Lukas Wolf, Lukas Schiermeier, Moritz Breipohl, and Ebba Stina Siebold.

 Their specific contributions are mentioned in the source files.
 Thanks a lot to all contributors!